expo/expo/docs/pages/modules/android-lifecycle-listeners.md

 </Tabs>

 `MyLibApplicationLifecycleListener` is an `ApplicationLifecycleListener` derived class that can hook into the `Application` lifecycle callbacks.
-You should only override the methods you need.
+You should only override the methods you need ([due to possible maintenance costs](#interface-stability)).

 <Tabs tabs={["Kotlin", "Java"]}>